-If you were in the military, you may be able to get funding from the Veteran’s Administration (VA), the VA Aid and Attendance Benefit.
+If you were in the military, your military service benefits may get you some funding from the Veteran’s Administration (VA), the VA Aid and Attendance Benefit.

-As a veteran you can also apply for a grant from any of the following:
+As a veteran you can also apply for financial help through government grants from any of the following:

-There are many state assisted programs through Medicaid that are very good resources to help you fund your stair lift project (and other needs as well).
+There are many state assisted programs through Medicaid that are very good resources to help you fund your stair lift project, wheelchair ramps, and mobility aids (and other needs as well).

 Click here for a list of contact information for Medicaid programs in each US state.

-In addition – there are other state assistance programs that may be able to help pay for your home modifications.
+In addition – there are other state assistance programs based on financial need that may be able to help pay for your home modifications.

 You can find a list of state programs here.

-Stairlift Grant Available in England, Wales and Northern Ireland
+Stairlift Grants Available in England, Wales and Northern Ireland

 Residents of England, Wales and Northern Ireland can apply for the Disabled Facilities Grant (DFG) which is provided for the purpose of making modifications to the home to make it safer for older adults and the disabled.